buildbarn/bb-clientd/README.md

 Note that you need Bazel 3.5.0 for this to work, as older versions of Bazel [don't allow you to provide UNIX socket endpoints](https://github.com/bazelbuild/bazel/pull/11722).
+The caching of FindMissingBlobs() results (as enabled in the example configuration file using `existenceCaching`) is only safe to use with clusters that guarantee that data remains present after FindMissingBlobs() is called initially.

 ### ... as a tool for exploring the Content Addressable Storage